 Researchers and advanced graduate students in condensed matter physical science and materials science.

-high standard is expected from the contributors and this volume certainly measures up to this requirement.
-This work should be available in libraries covering solid state physics and will be consulted by physicists, materials scientists, and chemists."--PHYSICS IN TECHNOLOGY
+"Outrivals all existing reviews.
+It is a must for researchers in low-dimensional physics, as well as for all those who want to know more about the latest evolution in this fascinating field." @source:--SEMICONDUCTOR, SCIENCE AND TECHNOLOGY A high standard is expected from the contributors and this volume certainly measures up to this requirement.
+This work should be available in libraries covering solid state physics and will be consulted by physicists, materials scientists, and chemists." @source:--PHYSICS IN TECHNOLOGY